CYYJL/LS2Net/README.md

 The following discussion was removed from the main manuscript:

 > However, these methods primarily rely on enlarging the receptive field to process ultrasound images, with the core objective of enhancing feature extraction.
 They do not explicitly address the fundamental challenges of ultrasound imaging, including speckle noise, low contrast, and blurry boundaries.
 Simply improving feature extraction is insufficient to balance segmentation performance and computational efficiency.
 More importantly, such approaches struggle to generalize effectively in real-world clinical environments characterized by multi-center data, heterogeneous devices, and diverse imaging conditions.
 To this end, LS²Net conducts a systematic analysis of the key challenges in ultrasound imaging and introduces targeted design strategies within the network architecture.
 Specifically, it enables effective noise suppression, discriminative feature extraction under low-contrast conditions, and refined boundary delineation.
 By doing so, LS²Net achieves a favorable trade-off between segmentation accuracy, computational efficiency, and model lightweightness.

-This supplementary discussion further clarifies the motivation behind LS²Net by connecting the limitations of existing ultrasound segmentation methods with the specific design objectives of the proposed architecture.
+As shown in Table I, LS²Net demonstrates more comprehensive advantages and superior overall performance compared with existing methods.

 ---